 After noting and communicating the need for change, gather the key stakeholders necessary to proactively implement what needs to be done.

 In our experience, this model focuses more on process than people.
-If you have a smaller team with less emotion to manage, this could be a good option.
+If you have a smaller team, this could be a good option.

 2. The ADKAR® Model of Change